Chart Color Schemes

 Acacia Gardens has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No infrastructure projects have been identified by AreaSearch as likely to impact the area.
-Key projects include Blacktown and Mount Druitt Hospitals Expansion Stage 2, Securing Our Water Supply - Quakers Hill to Prospect, Bella Vista and Kellyville TOD Accelerated Precincts, and Marayong South Urban Renewal Precinct.
-The following list details those most relevant.
+No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that might affect this area.
+Notable projects include Blacktown and Mount Druitt Hospitals Expansion Stage 2, Securing Our Water Supply - Quakers Hill to Prospect, Securing Our Water Supply - Quakers Hill to Prospect (Purified Recycled Water Scheme), and Bella Vista and Kellyville TOD Accelerated Precincts.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.